CSC207-2023Y-UofT/course-project-course-match-daddy/README.md

   5. **Module/Add-on System:** Create an architecture that allows users to install and activate new modules or add-ons to enhance functionality.

 By designing applications with extensibility in mind, developers can ensure that their software remains adaptable and relevant over time.
 An extensible application is better equipped to meet the changing needs of users, embrace new technologies, and maintain a competitive edge in the market.

+Our application exhibits extensibility in the following ways:
+1. **Clean Architecture Layers:**
+   The Clean Architecture structure we have employed promotes extensibility by separating concerns into distinct layers.
+New features or changes can be added in specific layers without requiring modifications to other layers, reducing the risk of unintended side effects.
+2. **Single Responsibility Principle (SRP):**
+   The adherence to the SRP ensures that each class or interface has a single responsibility.
+This modularity allows us to extend or modify a specific component without affecting the entire system.
+3. **Open-Closed Principle (OCP):**
+   Our design follows the OCP by using abstract classes and interfaces that can be extended by subclasses.
+This allows us to introduce new functionality by creating new classes rather than modifying existing ones, ensuring that existing code remains stable.
+4. **Dependency Inversion Principle (DIP):**
+   Dependency inversion, achieved through the use of interfaces and dependency injection, allows for the replacement of concrete implementations with new ones.
+This makes it easier to introduce new features without disrupting the existing codebase.
+5. **Interfaces and Abstraction:**
+   The use of interfaces and abstract classes provides a clear contract between components.
+This abstraction allows new implementations to be introduced without affecting the existing interactions between modules.
+6. **Modular Components:**
+   Our application's architecture is composed of modular components, each with a specific responsibility.
+This modularity enables the addition of new features or modules without impacting the rest of the application.
+7. **Low Coupling:**
+   The low coupling between components achieved through interfaces and dependency inversion enhances extensibility.
+Changes in one component are less likely to affect others, making it easier to extend the application.
+8. **Packaging by Layers:**
+   Packaging classes and interfaces by Clean Architecture layers contributes to extensibility.
+New features or changes can be introduced at specific layers, minimizing the impact on other layers and facilitating the addition of new functionalities.
+9. **High Cohesion:**
+   Each class and interface has high cohesion due to its single responsibility.
+This design principle ensures that new features can be added without conflicting with existing behavior.

+In summary, our Android application's design and architecture demonstrate a strong foundation for extensibility.
+The combination of Clean Architecture, SOLID Design Principles, interfaces, and modular components makes it easier to introduce new features, adapt to changing requirements, and extend the application's functionality over time without jeopardizing its stability or existing features.
 _____

 <a name="design-principles"></a>